A local MCP server that gives any agent permanent memory across every Claude Code session.

 }

-Write tools never delete.
-Tag application is additive.
+Write tools never delete user data.
+Tag removal and session detach are recorded in append-only logs.
 Three-layer durability holds for everything written through MCP, the same as for human writes.

 Why MCP, not a wrapper API